I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

 3. Cool Sales Material

-iBuumerang’s pre-made websites and little quiz are actually really cool.
+iBuumerang’s pre-made websites and little quizzes are actually really cool.

-The effects and interactiveness is one that I have never seen with any other site.
+The effects and interactiveness are ones that I have never seen on any other site.

 These images and moving features will definitely help in selling the company.

 4. Free Lock in Positions